The metabolic health gap in women's care

 Self-reported by menopausal women using glucose insights. (n=89).

 Your metabolism drives energy, mood, weight, focus, sleep, and long-term vitality.
 Less than one-third of normal-weight adults are metabolically healthy — decreasing to just 8% for overweight and 0.5% for obese individuals.
 The most frequently reported symptoms among Hello Inside users were stress, lack of energy, bloating, sleep disturbances, and cravings.
-Lacking concentration showed the fastest and strongest improvement trajectory across the cohort.
+Lacking energy showed the fastest improvement trajectory across the cohort, with users reporting measurable relief in under 10 days.

 Symptom improvement, the big picture